twaslowski/grammr/README.md

 across multiple languages:

 - Translations of texts, including the literal translations of individual words
-- Morphological analysis of words, including their part-of-speech tags and features
+- Morphological morphology of words, including their part-of-speech tags and features
 - Inflection (conjugation and declension) of words
 - Anki Flashcard export to make learning easier